 Q: What is a midwife?

-A: Midwives are skilled specialist who give care and advice to the mother during pregnancy, attend normal birth, and care for the newborn and mother following birth.
-They are trained to detect and respond to risk factors, respecting the mother as the primary decision maker, and follow the principles of continuity of care, informed choice, and choice of birthplace.
+A: Midwives are skilled specialist who give care and advice to the pregnant person during pregnancy, attend normal birth, and care for the newborn and mother following birth.
+They are trained to detect and respond to risk factors, respecting the pregnant person as the primary decision maker, and follow the principles of continuity of care, informed choice, and choice of birthplace.

 Q: What kind of training do midwives have?